Ice removal order would have had 'no impact' at site of worker's death: ministry director | CBC News

 "How can you protect the safety of workers you don't even know are on the job?"
 McKay said.

-McKay said the ministry could have issued orders based on rules regarding the competency or absence of supervisors if it had known about that issue.
+McKay said the ministry could have issued orders based on rules regarding the competency or absence of supervisors if it had known about that.

 His testimony was lukewarm on proposals for more investigation of non-fatal incidents and the development of construction safety plans as part of the municipal approval process.